celestemarieb/portfolio-website/README.md

 Images used on the site are from Unsplash and the following creators:

+Damir Omerović on Unsplash https://unsplash.com/@odamire Jon Flobrant on Unsplash https://unsplash.com/@jonflobrant Danae Paparis on Unsplash https://unsplash.com/@danaepaparis JJ Ying on Unsplash https://unsplash.com/@jjying
+Josep Martins on Unsplash https://unsplash.com/@josepmartins

 Fonts used on the site were designed by Tep Sovichet and Hak Longdey.

 They are published on Google Fonts and can be found here: https://fonts.google.com/specimen/Kdam+Thmor+Pro.